benvds/tic-tac-toe/README.md

 # Tic-Tac-Toe

-Tic-Tac-Toe game implemented using various approaches:
+Just a test for various front-end development approaches:

- - html leading
+ - html leading (functional style)
- - state leading
+ - state leading (functional style)
+ - protoype

 ## Run

-Just open the html files under `src` in a browser.
+Open the html files under `src` in a browser.
 That's all.